 1) You may not write two reading responses in a single week.

-The midterm will be given out in October.
-It will be a take-home — distributed in-class on Wednesday and due by Sunday at 11:59pm.
+The midterm will be given out in class on [TBD].
+It will be a take-home — distributed in-class on Wednesday and due by Sunday, [TBD].
 You should not need more than four hours to take the exam — we are giving you multiple days because we understand that scheduling a single four-hour block that would be convenient for all students is impossible.
 The midterm is open notes, open course materials, open internet, open google. (“Phone-a-Friend” “Voip-A-Friend” “gChat-a-Friend” et seq. are not appropriate.)
 There will be a word limit.